Identity resolution: What it is and how to use it for customer personalization

 How does identity resolution work?

-Deterministic or probabilistic matching
+How deterministic or probabilistic matching affect identity resolution

 Deterministic identity matching